Instant Pot Corned Beef and Cabbage

 Frequently asked questions

 If you do not rinse your corned beef before you cook it, you will have a much saltier dinner than expected, especially if you bake or broil it.
-Because corned beef is brined in saltwater, you have to rinse off the salt several times to get it all off, or you will end up with a lot of salt in your meat.
-I always rinse mine under cold water for several minutes to ensure I get it all.
+Because corned beef is brined in saltwater, you must rinse it several times to get it all off, or you will end up with a lot of salt in your meat.
+I rinse mine under cold water for several minutes to ensure I get it all.
 But don’t worry; the seasoning is still inside the meat.

 It could be that it was not cooked long enough.
 First, use a meat thermometer and check the thickest part of the meat.
 It should be at least 145 degrees F. If not, cook it for another five minutes.
-Then, do a quick release and check the temperature again.
+Then, do a quick release and recheck the temperature.
 If it is still not tender, check the liquid.
 Add more if needed, let it cook for another five or ten minutes, and let the pressure release naturally.
 That should do the trick.

 How to store leftovers: